-Teekay LNG Partners L.P. is an international provider of marine transportation services for LNG, LPG and crude oil.
+Teekay LNG Partners L.P. is an international provider of marine transportation services for liquefied natural gas (or LNG), liquefied petroleum gas (or LPG) and crude oil.
 We were formed in 2004 by Teekay Corporation, the world's largest owner and operator of medium sized crude oil tankers, to expand its operations in the LNG shipping sector.
-Our primary growth strategy focuses on expanding our fleet of LNG and LPG carriers under long-term, fixed-rate time-charters.
+Our primary growth strategy focuses on expanding our fleet of LNG and LPG carriers under long-term, fixed-rate charters.
 We intend to continue our practice of acquiring LNG and LPG carriers as needed for approved projects only after the long-term charters for the projects have been awarded to us, rather than ordering vessels on a speculative basis.
 In executing our growth strategy, we may engage in vessel or business acquisitions or enter into joint ventures and partnerships with companies that may provide increased access to emerging opportunities from global expansion of the LNG and LPG sectors.
 We seek to leverage the expertise, relationships and reputation of Teekay Corporation and its affiliates to pursue these opportunities in the LNG and LPG sectors and may consider other opportunities to which our competitive strengths are well suited.
-We view our Suezmax tanker fleet primarily as a source of stable cash flow as we seek to expand our LNG and LPG operations.
+Although we may acquire additional crude oil tankers from time to time, we view our conventional tanker fleet primarily as a source of stable cash flow as we seek to expand our LNG and LPG operations.

 Our primary goal is to increase our quarterly distributions to unitholders.
-During 2008, we increased distributions from \$0.53 per unit for the first quarter of 2008 to \$0.55 per unit effective for the second guarter of 2008 and to \$0.57 per unit effective for the third guarter of 2008 and onwards.
+During the year ended December 31, 2010, we increased our quarterly distribution from \$0.57 per unit to \$0.60 per unit beginning with the quarterly distribution paid in May 2010.
+We further increased our quarterly distribution to \$0.63 per unit beginning with the quarterly distribution paid in February 2011.

-SIGNIFICANT DEVELOPMENTS IN 2009
+SIGNIFICANT DEVELOPMENTS IN 2010